TheDataStation/ver/view_distillation/README.md

 vd.find_contained_views()
 ```

-This will return a list of lists, each inner list contains views in sorted order (descending by view size)
+[//]: # (This will return a list of lists, each inner list contains views in sorted order &#40;descending by view size&#41; where each view contains all the views that are smaller.)
-where each view contains all the views that are smaller.
+This will return a `dict`, where the key is a view and the value is the set of views that are contained in the key view.

 ### Prune contained views